tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 FIXES:

-- Performance improvements for image loading.
+- Performance improvements: image loading / memory usage reduced in the booklist
 - #146: second fix: it's now again possible to use "Copy if blank" on list-fields.
 - #153: don't overwrite an author picture when doing an update
-- #154: always refresh the author data when coming 'back' to the author-works screen
+- #154: always refresh the author data when coming back to the author-works screen
 - #155: Backup was missing the author identifiers.
 Importing an existing author was not updating its metadata.
-- #159: csv import: ratings and prices with both comma/dot on devices with a comma-only locale language are now imported properly.
-- #159: grouping by rating was rounding rating down to whole number instead of x.y format.
+- #159: CSV import: ratings and prices with a comma decimal separator failed to import.
+In some places the rating was rounded down to a whole number

 REMOVED: